 Learning about and practicing how to be a responsible digital citizen and knowledge of digital literacy are also essential to the program.

-Other goals include: helping students to understand the target language with minimal translation; to provide language-rich lessons that will build vocabulary and basic conversational phrases and sentence patterns; use authentic songs, dance and movement, games, crafts, stories and rhymes; and include meaningful cultural experiences.
+Other goals include: helping students to understand the target language with minimal translation; providing language-rich lessons that will build vocabulary and basic conversational phrases and sentence patterns; using authentic songs, dance and movement, games, crafts, stories, and rhymes; and including meaningful cultural experiences.

 General music, self-expression and participation are important parts of the music curriculum in the elementary grades, allowing students’ creativity to emerge as they explore their musical talents.
 In addition, students in Grades K-2 use a variety of Orff and rhythm instruments as they learn to be attentive listeners and to play as part of a musical ensemble.
 Grade 3 students begin learning to play the recorder as an introduction to wind instruments and note reading.
 In Grades 4 and 5, the ukulele is added to introduce students to stringed instrumental music.

 The Music program covers ear training, creative movement, noteboard reading, rhythm, singing, cultural music and dramatic role play.
 In collaboration with other disciplines, learning songs and dances for Na Kupuna Day, Multicultural Program and May Day, our traditional celebrations, are also a part of the music program.